inocencio-dev/coin-game/README.md

 # React-based Coin Game

-This is repo for Coin Game written in React.
+This is repo for Coin Game writen in React.

 ## Available commands